czyzby/gdx-lml/README.md

 Normally, you would have to implement some kind of system that manages screens, internationalization, asset management, overall application initiation, and possibly a UI builder too.
 With Autumn MVC, all you care about is creating a configuration file with basic assets paths (bundles, skin) and a few classes annotated with `@View` that reference LML files.

 ### But I don't like LML...
 I can understand that not everyone might be a fan of HTML-like syntax and tedious refactoring.
-Personally, I find UIs created in Java less readable and too verbose, but if for some reason that's the way you want to go, take the hard way by making your `@View` implement `ViewController` and you will have full control over the screen, without losing SOME features, like the asset management, component injection and so on.
+Personally, I find UIs created in Java less readable and too verbose, but if for some reason that's the way you want to go, take the hard way by making your `@View`-annotated classes implement `ViewController` and you will have full control over the screen, without losing SOME features, like the asset management, component injection and so on.
 There's even an abstract base for views without LML: `AbstractViewController`.
 However, screen transition mechanism relies on actions, so dropping Scene2D for another UI system is a no-go.
 You don't have to - or even are encouraged to - use Scene2D for your game logic though.

-Anyway, here's an (unfinished) list of LML attributes: [LML syntax](https://github.com/czyzby/gdx-lml/wiki/Syntax).

 ### Why not...
 Why should you use Autumn MVC instead of a professional, mature dependency injection library?
 Well, if you already have some of your own utilities and not a huge fan of view templates, you will probably do just fine with Dagger or whatever it is you want to use.
 In the end, it comes down to what saves your time.

-However, Autumn was written with LibGDX in mind, so it provides a lot of extra functionalities which you won't find in other component management systems.
-Unless we're talking about other LibGDX extensions, of course.
+However, Autumn was written with LibGDX in mind, so it provides a lot of extra functionalities which you won't find in other component management systems - unless we're talking about other LibGDX extensions, of course.
 I don't know of any similar semi-frameworks on top of LibGDX though.

 To sum up - give it a go and find out if it suits your style.

 ## How to start
 Read on [LML](https://github.com/czyzby/gdx-lml) to see how the views are created.
 Check out [Autumn](https://github.com/czyzby/gdx-autumn) to find out more about the components system.
 You may also want to know a thing or two about [Kiwi](https://github.com/czyzby/gdx-kiwi), as these utilities might make your programming a bit easier.
+Then check out [GdxIdle](https://github.com/czyzby/gdx-autumn-mvc-tests).

 ### Depedencies
 Gradle:

 ```
-    compile "com.github.czyzby:gdx-autumn-mvc:0.8.$gdxVersion"
+    compile "com.github.czyzby:gdx-autumn-mvc:1.1.$gdxVersion"
 ```
 Currently supported LibGDX version is **1.7.0**.

 ### Application
-Instead of implementing `ApplicationListener` or extending `ApplicationAdapter`, extend `AutumnApplication`.
-Actually, you can even use pass it to application initiation methods without extending, this is not an abstract class.
+Instead of implementing `ApplicationListener` or extending `ApplicationAdapter`, use `AutumnApplication`.
+Actually, you can even use it without extending - this is not an abstract class.
 Initiating this object requires you to pass a root scanning class (which will usually be the class in the bottom of your package hierarchy) and a class scanner, which is (usually) platform-specific.

-After that, you might want to create a single `@Configuration` class that will be initiated and destroyed when the context is being built.
+After that, you might want to create a single `@Component` class with configuration, that will be initiated and destroyed when the context is being built.
 By annotating its fields, you can choose skin, i18n bundles, preferences (and so on) that will be used by LML parser.
 Available configurations:

 - `@I18nBundle` - should annotate a string with a path the I18nBundle or a FileHandle pointing to a bundle.
 Can optionally set bundle ID - multiple bundles can be used in views: specific bundles can be referenced with @bundleId.bundleKey.
 - `@I18nLocale` - should annotate a string with a property name (and specify properties path) or a default Locale object (not advised).
 Allows to set initial locale and - if properties are used - save locale in user's preferences.
 (Done automatically when changing locale with LocaleService.)